slowernews/wisdom-tldr/README.md

+---
+###On past

+Let go.

+> *'He'd wasted most of his life thinking he'd wasted most of his life'*

+> *'I don’t know any longer whether I’m living or remembering.' -- Albert Camus*

+> *'You can't start the next chapter of your life if you keep re-reading the last one.'*

+> *'Never regret something that once made you smile.'*

 ===
+###On present

+Live in the present.
+Don't postpone joy.

+> *'You’ll miss the best things if you keep your eyes shut.' -- Dr. Seuss*

+> *'Never get so busy making a living that you forget to make a life.'*

+> *'Now will not be with us forever.'*

+===
+###On future

+Dream big.

+> *'If your dreams don't scare you, they are not big enough.'*

+> *'Un uomo che vive di ricordi, diventa vecchio.
+Uno che vive di progetti resta giovane.' -- Bruno Munari*

+> *'Anomalies often represent the future, but to our eyes they seem strange.'*

+===
+###On mortality

+You will die soon.
+Act accordingly.
+You'll never be as young as you are today.

+> *'Every day in the mirror I watch death at work.' -- Jean Cocteau*

+> *'Do not act as if you were going to live ten thousand years.
+Death hangs over you.
+While you live, while it is in your power, be good.' -- Marcus Aurelius*

+> *'Live as if you were to die tomorrow.
+Learn as if you were to live forever. -- Mahatma Gandhi*

+---
 ###On planning

 RULE: Plan ahead, make the decisions right now.
 When in the moment of making the decision, you have already done it.